-- 9.1 The Clerk of Works will be responsible for identifying all plant / equipment needing maintenance. - 9.2 The Clerk of Works will be responsible for ensuring effective maintenance procedures are drawn up and implemented. - 9.3 Any defects or problems found with plant / equipment should be reported to the Clerk of Works and the plant / equipment should be immediately taken out of use until it has been made safe.
+- 11.1 The Estate and Operations Manager and the Clerk of Works will be responsible for identifying all plant and equipment needing maintenance and ensuring effective maintenance procedures are drawn up and implemented. - 11.2 Any defects or problems found with plant / equipment should be reported to the Clerk of Works and the plant / equipment should be immediately taken out of use until it has been made safe. - 11.3 The Clerk of Works will check that new plant and equipment meets health and safety standards before it is purchased.

-- 9.4 The Clerk of Works will check that new plant and equipment meets health and safety standards before it is purchased. - 9.5 The School will ensure that employees are provided with suitable personal protective equipment where risks to their health and safety cannot be controlled in other ways. - 9.6 The School will ensure that employees use personal protective equipment correctly and are provided with adequate instructions and / or training on how to use it safely.
+- 11.4 The School will ensure that employees are provided with suitable personal protective equipment where risks to their health and safety cannot be controlled in other ways. - 11.5 The School will ensure that employees use personal protective equipment correctly and are provided with adequate instructions and / or training on how to use it safely.

-10 Sports Equipment
+12 Sports Equipment

-- 10.1 Where appropriate and depending on the age of the pupils and type of equipment, pupils are taught how to carry and set up sports equipment safely and efficiently.
+- 12.1 Where appropriate and depending on the age of the pupils and type of equipment, pupils are taught how to carry and set up sports equipment safely and efficiently.
 Staff check that equipment is set up safely.
-Any concerns about the condition of the equipment should be reported to the Bursar. - 10.2 All sports equipment is subject to an annual check by an external contractor.

-11 Testing of electrical equipment, gas appliances etc.

-- 11.1 The Clerk of Works will ensure that all equipment and systems including mains and portable electrical equipment, gas appliances, local exhaust ventilation, pressure systems, lifting equipment and glazing, used at or by the School are well maintained, inspected and tested regularly by a competent and appropriately qualified person who has been authorised by the School and that records of inspection, maintenance and testing are retained. - 11.2 In particular, the School will ensure that assessments are undertaken to comply with the Electricity at Work Regulations 1998 (SI 1989/635) and the Gas Safety (Installation and Use) Regulations 1998 (SI 1998/2451).
+Any concerns about the condition of the equipment should be reported to the Bursar. - 12.2 All sports equipment is subject to an annual check by an external contractor. - 13 Testing of electrical equipment, gas appliances etc. - 13.1 The Clerk of Works will ensure that all equipment and systems including mains and portable electrical equipment, gas appliances, local exhaust ventilation, pressure systems, lifting equipment, used at or by the School are well maintained, inspected and tested regularly by a competent and appropriately qualified person who has been authorised by the School and that records of inspection, maintenance and testing are retained. - 13.2 In particular, the School will ensure that assessments are undertaken to comply with the Electricity at Work Regulations 1998 (SI 1989/635) and the Gas Safety (Installation and Use) Regulations 1998 (SI 1998/2451).

-12 Visual display units (VDUs) and display screen equipment
+14 Visual display units (VDUs) and display screen equipment

-12.1 The School will take all reasonable steps to ensure the health and safety of users of VDUs and display screen equipment at in accordance with their duties under the Health and Safety (Display Screen Equipment) Regulations 1992 (SI 1992/2792).
+14.1 The School will take all reasonable steps to ensure the health and safety of users of VDUs and display screen equipment at in accordance with their duties under the Health and Safety (Display Screen Equipment) Regulations 1992 (SI 1992/2792).

-13 Manual handling
+15 Manual handling